andrewgreen76/flygreen/README.md

 Topics and methods explored to an extent over the past 24-48 hours:
 __________________________________________________________________________

+- daemons in general / outside of systemd
+  - (not specifically in the context of networking)
 - systemd , systemd init
   - unwieldy structure
   - unit files